rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ## 10,000 Ft View
 > _This lab requires users to take the sample TODO app and create a build pipeline in Jenkins by clicking your way to success ending up with an app deployed to each of the namespaces created previously_

 2. Import the projects into your gitlab instance.
-See README of each for build instructions
+See the README of each for build instructions

 2. Deploy a `MongoDB` using the provided template to all project namespace.